kylejamesross/kylejamesross/README.md

-Full Stack Developer with five years of experience developing and maintaining responsive websites.
-Specializing in a variety of technologies such as HTML, CSS, Javascript, React, and AngularJS.
-Providing strong attention to detail to produce notable software quality and customer satisfaction.
-Proven team player with excellent communication skills.
-Self-driven and passionate about programming and technology.
-Eager to be challenged and pushed to grow career and life.
+Accomplished Full Stack Developer with a proven track record in designing, developing, and maintaining responsive websites.
+Proficient in a wide range of technologies, including HTML, CSS, JavaScript, React, and AngularJS, and dedicated to delivering high-quality software solutions.

 <!--
 **kylejamesross/kylejamesross** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.